mattraghu/Spring2023/CPE322/Lab8/README.md

 Essentially a bigram will predict the next letter based on the previous letter.
 Its a very simple model, but its a good starting point for learning how to make neural networks.

+This method will not use a neural network.

 ## Explanation

 ---